LucaMalavolta/PyORBIT/docs/installation.rst

   WARNING!
 Imported dummy TRADES, models relying on this package will not work WARNING!
 Imported dummy TTVFAST, models relying on this package will not work WARNING!
-Imported dummy george, models relying on this package will not work
+Imported dummy george, models relying on this package will not work WARNING!
+Imported pyorbit.classes.dummy batman, models relying on this package will not work

-*Simple* RV fit and analysis will still work, but if you want to use one of these packages and you are getting one of these error, the code will fail miserabily.
-You will still have some of these warnings because the relative module is loaded anyway even if you are not actually using it.
+*Simple* RV fit and analysis will still work, but if you want to use one of these packages and you are getting one of these error, the code will fail miserably.
+You will still have some of these warnings because ``PyORBIT`` will try to load the relative module even if you are not actually using it.
+So be worried only if you want to do some of the things listed here :ref:`requirements-label` and the appropriate package is not installed (the code will crash anyway).

 The following codes may be required to do some specific kind of analysis.